Aman12378/AUTROVA/README.md

 # AUTROVA
 AUTROVA is a web-based platform for buying, selling, and renting vehicles, with a focus on electric vehicles and refurbished cars. <br>It promotes sustainable automotive solutions through user-friendly design, vehicle transparency, and smart technology integration.
 Built using RAD, it redefines car ownership in an eco-conscious digital ecosystem.
 🔧 Key Features:
-🔄 Buy & Sell Cars Online with verified listings and detailed vehicle history
+🔄 Buy & Sell Cars Online with verified listings and detailed vehicle history  aman chauhan

 ⚡ Electric Vehicle (EV) Rentals to promote green mobility